Re Vu: a UXD Case Study

 converse with the community about their viewing experience.

-6 - The Notification Page is where Kevin can learn about who else has reviewed movies he has seen, find out who is commenting on his reviews who might have joined the app he knows, etc.
+6 - The Notification Page is where Kevin can learn who else has reviewed the movies he's seen, find out who is commenting on his reviews, who's recently downloaded the app, etc.

 Staying current and User Lists

 7 - The Trending Page showcases which movies are being reviewed most by the general public but without giving Kevin any idea of how they are being rated.
 Movies that Kevin intends to see can be added to a personalized list to help organize their future viewing and reviewing plans.

 8 - Kevin can find out more information about a trending movie by clicking the movie poster in the left column.
 This will pull up a Movie Synopsis Page with detailed information about the movie's production and plot.

 9 - From here, he can post a review immediately, or choose to add it to their list by clicking the My List Button.
 Kevin is then brought back to the My List Subpage found alongside Trending Movies.